Marketing Skills

 If you – like many (most?) coaches – struggle with the concept of a niche, because it feels wrong to you, may I invite you to my next 4-day challenge?

-It’s the only challenge that’s for qualified coaches (or coaches who are taking a professional qualification) and it starts on 5 September.
+It’s the only challenge that’s for qualified coaches (or coaches who are taking a professional qualification) and we run it several times a year.

 It involves a short video lesson each day, and a whole bunch of thinking on your part.
 There is the opportunity to have your questions answered each day and I can promise you that by the end of the challenge, you will a) have had fun and b) get to learn with a whole bunch of other qualified coaches c) understand the importance of having a niche.